Finding gifts that speak your partner’s love language can be hard! Think about it…

 - Star dedication.

-- Gift certificate to his/her favorite restaurant.
+- A gift certificate to his/her favorite restaurant.

 - Tickets to see his/her favorite sports team.